aerodigi/jenkins-workshop/README.md

-# An Introduction to Jenkins & Continous Integration
+# An Introduction to Jenkins & Continuous Integration

 Just a little something to introduce some people to CI/CD with Jenkins